ananyadhagat/Suraksha/README.md

 **Surakshak** is a secure mobile authentication system that extends beyond conventional security approaches by integrating behavioral biometrics, panic gestures, and simulated (fake) environments.
 These elements work together to detect unauthorized access and silently safeguard sensitive user data.

-The system is engineered to offer continuous, adaptive, and covert protection by identifying and learning the unique interaction patterns of the legitimate user.
-It then reacts accordingly in scenarios involving coercion, device theft, or impersonation by generating a risk score with the help of ML model and reauthenticating the user.
+The system offers continuous, adaptive, and covert protection by identifying the legitimate user's unique interaction patterns.
+It calculates a real-time **risk score** using a machine learning model and reauthenticates users if anomalies are detected.

 ---